 So how does it work?
 You may be wondering.
 I know for me, I knew the basics before we became members, but not until actually using our membership does it all make sense and become second nature to you.

-Buying Points and Becoming Members
+Buying Points and Becoming a Disney Vacation Club Member

 When buying into the Disney Vacation Club you will first be offered to choose your “home” resort.
 This is basically buying a second property or time share, but not being tied down to one location or resort.
 Our choices were Copper Creek at Disney’s Wilderness Lodge or Aulani.
 Aulani was slightly more money per point.